Ford Mustang (first generation): 1969–1970

 The 1969 Shelby Mustang came under Ford's control and was made to look markedly different from regular production Mustangs, despite being built in-house by Ford.
 The custom styling included a fiberglass front end with a combination loop bumper/grille that increased the car's overall length by 3 in, as well as five air intakes on the hood.
 Two models were available, GT-350 (with a 351 cu in (5.8 L) Windsor (351W) producing 290 hp) and GT-500 (with the 428 cu in (7.0 L) Cobra Jet engine), in both sportsroof or convertible versions.
 All 1969–1970 Shelby Mustangs were produced in 1969.
 Because of dwindling sales, the 789 remaining 1969 cars were given new serial numbers and titled as 1970 models.
 They had modified front air dam and a blackout paint treatment around the hood scoops.

 The 1970 model year Mustangs were restyled to be less aggressive and therefore returned to single headlamps which were moved to the inside of the grille opening with 'fins' on the outside of the grille sides.
 The styling of the 1969 model was deemed to have caused a drop in sales and this prompted the headlamp revisions and simplification of other exterior styling aspects for 1970.
 In the end, however, the 1969 model year sales exceeded those of 1970.
 The rear fender air scoops were removed and the taillight panel was flat instead of concave as on 1969 models.
 The interior options remained mostly unchanged.

 1970 model year saw the previous 351W V8 engine options replaced with a new 351 cu in (5.8 L) Cleveland (351C) V8 in either 2V (2-venturi carburetor) or 4V (4-venturi carburetor) versions; however, some early production 1970 Mustangs had the 351W.
 The 351C 4V (M code) engine featured 11.0:1 compression and produced 300 bhp (224 kW; 304 PS) at 5400 rpm.
 This new performance engine incorporated elements learned from the Ford 385 series engine and the Boss 302, particularly the poly-angle combustion chambers with canted valves and the thin-wall casting technology.

 Ford made 96 'Mustang Twister Special' cars for Ford's Kansas City District Sales Office in late 1969.
 The Twister Specials were Grabber Orange Mach 1s with special decals.
 Ford also made a few 'Sidewinders', which were built in Dearborn, shipped to Omaha, and sold in Iowa and Nebraska.
 They were available in Grabber Green, Grabber Blue, Calypso Coral, and Yellow.
 The stripes came in the trunk to be installed by dealers.

+A number of special order "Lawman" 1970 Mustangs were sent to United States Armed Forces soldiers stationed in the Pacific theatre, notably a Boss 429 nicknamed the "Lawman" that was sent to Vietnam.